dmytro-imshentskyi/gridu-instruments/README.md

 Tests are presented by InstrumentCsvSpec.
 Just launch it and enjoy power of TDD.

-To kick off Spark application, please import project as SBT file and run ClickStreamAnalyzer main class.
+To kick off Spark application, please import project as SBT file and run Demo.scala.
 Result will be printed in the console.